daniloster/react-experiments/packages/reactReduxFormBase/README.md

 ## react-redux-form-base

+There a lot of libraries out there managing the form.
+However, all them force specific Input components or form items.
+This library only defines the workflow to capture data and validate it.

+It is really recommended using the state recipe, as forms usually are transient data and this type of data does not need to be kept in memory.

-It is a library to provide 2 ways to manage the form data.
+2 ways to manage the form data.
 Either through the component state or redux state.
 So, see following cookbook recipes.

 For both cases, please, assume that we have the following `Input` component and `schemaData`...